 About

 Welcome!
-I am currently a Postdoctoral Associate at the Institute for Genocide and Mass Atrocity Prevention – Binghamton University.
+I am currently a Postdoctoral Fellow at the Institute for Genocide and Mass Atrocity Prevention at Binghamton University.
 In September 2025 I completed my PhD in Political Science at the University of Massachusetts, Amherst where I was a Doctoral Research Fellow at the Human Security Lab.
 I specialize in international relations with research interests in conflict and political violence, human rights, and human security.
 My work focuses on the role of gender and sexuality in global- and national-level responses to conflict and insecurity.
-I have extensive training in both qualitative and interpretive methods and over 5 years of teaching experience.
+I have extensive training in and experience using various qualitative methods, and to date have designed and taught three different courses at the undergraduate and graduate levels.

-My dissertation traces and explains the emergence of a norm to ‘unsilence’ male survivors of conflict-related sexual violence and takes stock of the implications of this discursive change, including prevailing essentialisms about male survivors’ experiences and lingering tensions with feminist advocacy.
-At I-GMAP and while on the academic job market, I am working on several articles based on my dissertation and preparing to translate my full dissertation into a book manuscript.
+My dissertation, which was funded by the American Political Science Association and earned distinction, traces and explains the emergence of a norm to ‘unsilence’ male survivors of conflict-related sexual violence and takes stock of the implications of this discursive change, including prevailing essentialisms about male survivors’ experiences and lingering tensions in the advocacy world.
+I am currently working on several articles based on my doctoral research and conducting further research in preparation for translating the project into a book manuscript.

 Please feel free to contact me with any questions about my work or potential collaborations.
 I am especially happy to speak with students!